California voters to see 2 housing bonds on November ballot

-California voters can expect to see two housing-related bonds on their November ballots.
+California voters can expect to see two housing-related bond measures on their November ballots after the state Legislature on Monday advanced a proposal to fund homeless aid.

 Lawmakers approved the money in 2016.
 But it has been tied up in court because of a lawsuit that argues the money comes from a source voters approved to fund mental health services, not housing.

+"The bill asks voters to clarify their intention that the bond can move forward," said Assemblyman Phil Ting, a San Francisco Democrat who chairs the Assembly Budget Committee.

-Gov. Jerry Brown says bringing the issue directly to voters will clear up the legal questions and let the state spend the money.
-He is expected to officially approve the bill soon.
+Bringing the issue directly to voters will clear up the legal questions and let the state spend the money, Gov. Jerry Brown has said.
+He is expected to sign the bill, which he advocated as part of his budget proposal.

+Lawmakers passed it as part of the series of bills that enact the state budget.

+The bond funding would ultimately be repaid using money from the California millionaire's tax that provides revenue for mental health services.

 It will join a $4 billion bond measure for low-income and veteran housing that the Legislature previously placed on the ballot.